“Your story’s already powerful. You don’t have to sell it, just show up and let it breathe.”

 This may include actual tools or equipment that you use every day, your packaging and/or branded materials.
 It may also simply be some favourite things that showcase your brand personality or that are around you when you work.

-Some popular items include candles, reference books, journals, pens, mugs, laptop, phone, spiritual items, lifestyle items, favourite food and drinks - once again keeping in mind the colours within your brand palette.
+Some popular items include books you love or guide you in your work, diaries, journals, pens, mugs, laptop, phone, spiritual item (sage, crystals etc), lifestyle items ( water bottles, ear phones, speakers), favourite food, drinks or flowers - once again keeping in mind the colours within your brand palette.

 -